Danielle Uphill

 Areas of experience:

-Anxiety & Depression I help clients whose anxiety has manifest itself in many ways - addiction, fatigue, restlessness, irritability, nervousness and other physical and emotional manifestations that can appear linked or seemingly unrelated.
-Similar to anxiety depression can appear in a number of ways from being easy to anger, sleeplessness or sadness followed by numbness.
+Anxiety & Depression I help clients whose anxiety has manifested itself in many ways - addiction, fatigue, restlessness, irritability, nervousness and other physical and emotional manifestations that can appear linked or seemingly unrelated.
+Similar to anxiety, depression can appear in a number of ways from being easy to anger, sleeplessness or sadness followed by numbness.
 Sometimes it can take a while to come to the point of understanding you may be experiencing depression and it's a big step to seek help for it, yet one that I believe is worthwhile.

 Neurological diversity I also have experience working with individuals who have been diagnosed with ADHD in adulthood.
 For many, this diagnosis brings a mix of unexpected emotions and challenges as they begin to understand how their unique neurological experiences have shaped their lives.
 Together, we can explore how ADHD has impacted your sense of self, relationships, and day-to-day functioning.

 My aim is to help you make sense of these feelings and to navigate the complexities that come with this newfound awareness.
 Whether it's understanding how ADHD has influenced your past or learning new strategies for managing life moving forward, we will work at your pace, focusing on what feels most important to you.
-Therapy can be a space to gain clarity, develop self-compassion, and create practical tools for living more fully with ADHD
+Therapy can be a space to gain clarity, develop self-compassion, and create practical tools for living more fully with ADHD.

 Grief & Living losses which encompass various life changes and challenges, such as redundancy, relocation or significant transitions.
 I support clients in understanding and processing the emotions that accompany these losses, navigating the emotional complexities, adapting to changes, and fostering resilience while finding new ways to embrace life and seek fulfilment.